smapiot/piral/README.md

 :zap: A pilet is capable of dynamically **extending other pilets** or using such extension slots itself.

+:zap: A pilet can provide or use **shared dependencies** from other pilets.

 :zap: A pilet is **isolated** (developed and handled) and will never destroy your application.

 :zap: A pilet can be developed with **any technology** using a **standard IDE**.

 :zap: A pilet can be updated and **published within seconds**.

+:zap: A pilet can be rolled out or disabled dynamically to create **self-forming applications**.

+:zap: A pilet can be **debugged seamlessly** just as if you write a monolith.

+## Important Links

 * 📢 **[We are hiring!](https://smapiot.com/jobs)** - work with us on Piral, its ecosystem and our users
 * 🌍 [Website](https://piral.io/) - learn more about Piral